Michael Lynk

 Stanley Michael Lynk (born 1952) is a Canadian legal academic.
-He is currently an associate professor at the University of Western Ontario and the Special Rapporteur on the situation of human rights in the Palestinian Territories occupied since 1967.
+He was an associate professor at the University of Western Ontario from 1999 until his retirement in 2022.
+From 2016 to 2022 he was the Special Rapporteur on the situation of human rights in Palestine.

 Early life and education

 Michael Lynk was born in Halifax, Nova Scotia to parents: Sarah and Stanley Lynk.
 His maternal grandparents were Lebanese emigrants to Canada.

 Lynk earned a Bachelor of Arts degree from Dalhousie University in 1974, followed by a bachelor of laws from the same university in 1981, before completing a master of law at Queen's University.

 Professional career

 Lynk is an associate professor of law at the University of Western Ontario.
 He was initially appointed in 1999, and taught courses in labor, human rights, disability, constitutional and administrative law.
 He served as associate dean of the faculty between 2008 and 2011.
 Lynk is a labour arbitrator with the Ontario Grievance Settlement Board, and has served as a vice-chair with the Ontario Public Service Grievance Board.
 He has written widely on the issues of labour law and human rights in the unionized Canadian workplace, and is a frequent speaker at industrial relations and labour law conferences across the country.